Crown Jewels of the United Kingdom: Baptismal plate

 Three silver-gilt objects (comprising a total of six parts) associated with royal christenings are displayed in the Jewel House.
 Charles II's 95 cm tall font was created in 1661 and stood on a basin to catch any spills.
 Surmounting the font's domed lid is a figure of Philip the Evangelist baptising the Ethiopian eunuch.
 While Charles's marriage to Catherine of Braganza produced no heir, the font may have been used to secretly baptise some of his 13 illegitimate children.
 In 1688, James Francis Edward Stuart, son of James II and Mary of Modena, was the first royal baby to be christened using this object.

 A ewer and basin of French design made in 1735 were only used at two christenings.
 The 46 cm tall ewer's handle is topped by a figure of Hercules slaying the Hydra, an unlikely motif for baptismal plate, suggesting it originally had an alternate purpose.
 Indeed, it was first used in 1738 at the impromptu christening of a "very ill" future George III only hours after his birth.
-His father, Frederick, Prince of Wales, was also banished from the royal court and forbidden to use the Charles II font.
+His father, Frederick, Prince of Wales, was banished from the royal court and forbidden to use the Charles II font.
 An inscription on the ewer records its presence at the 1780 christening of George III's youngest son, Prince Alfred.

 The Lily Font was made in 1840 for the christening of Victoria, Princess Royal, the first child of Queen Victoria, who declined to use the Charles II font because of its unseemly history.
 The 1661 font was recycled as a plinth (pictured) and its basin found a new role as an altar dish.
 The Lily Font stands 43 cm tall and weighs approximately 10 kg.
 It is decorated with water lilies, symbolising purity and new life, and cherubs plucking lyres.
 The object has been used for the christenings of all of Elizabeth II's children and grandchildren (except Princess Eugenie) with holy water brought from the River Jordan.